Online or face to face learning

 - Being in a dedicated learning space removes participants from day-to-day work distractions, enabling them to focus and enrich their knowledge, skills and abilities

-- They will hear from others around them to shape your thinking, and share experiences in a confidential and safe space
+- They will hear from others around them to shape their thinking, and share experiences

-- Participants will apply your learning straight away, and be able to experiment with new approaches – in a risk-free comfortable environment
+- Participants will apply learning straight away, and be able to experiment with new approaches – in a comfortable environment

-- They will be challenged to think and work differently, and feel supported in doing so
+- They will have time with their facilitator, enabling them to be challenged to think and work differently, and feel supported in doing so

 - Your participants will build relationships with their colleagues, developing a network of ongoing support and breaking down silos, as they collaborate and solve problems together